 To be free from corporal punishment, seclusion, and physical and chemical restraints

 To be treated courteously, fairly, and with the fullest measure of dignity

 To receive adequate and appropriate health care

 How much is my nursing home abuse case worth?

 What will happen if a nursing home resident complains of neglect or abuse?

-- Will I lose my job if I file a claim?
+- Will I lose my job if I file a worker’s compensation claim?

 Generally no. Your rights are protected by the Illinois Labor Laws.
 However, you must report your injuries within the strict timeline set forth in the law, or if your injury occurred during a voluntary employer function such as a company picnic or party and not on the job then you cannot file a claim for your injuries.

-- When should I report my injury to my employer?
+- When should I report my workplace injury to my employer?